cicilau/Final-project-safety-and-school-choices/README.md

-# Final-project-safety-and-school-performance
+## Final Project for Introduction to Programming
 # Neighborhood Safety and High School Performances
-Final Project of Data Anaysis for Course PPHA30550

 ### The Question